 Nadia Samdani is the Co-Founder & President of the Samdani Art Foundation and Director of the Dhaka Art Summit.
 In 2011, she and her husband Rajeeb began the Samdani Art Foundation to support local artists and promote Bangladeshi and South Asian art in the region and around the world.
-As part of this initiative, she founded the Dhaka Art Summit, which has since completed two successful editions in 2012 and 2014 under her leadership.
-Nadia is a member of the Tate South Asia Acquisitions Committee, Tate's International Council, Art Dubai Advisory Council, Alserkal Avenue Programming Committee, Dubai, and is part of the Parasol Unit’s International Committee.
-She has been named as one of the founding members of Harvard University, South Asia Institute’s Arts Advisory Council.
+As part of this initiative, she founded the Dhaka Art Summit, which has since completed three successful editions in 2012 and 2014 under her leadership.
+Nadia is a member of Tate’s South Asia Acquisitions Committee, Tate's International Council, Art Dubai’s Advisory Council, Alserkal Avenue’s Programming Committee, and is part of Parasol Unit’s International Committee.
+Most recently she has been named as one of the founding members of Harvard University’s, South Asia Institute’s Arts Advisory Council.
 In 2017, with her husband Rajeeb, she was the first South Asian arts patron to receive the prestigious Montblanc de la Culture Arts Patronage Award 2017.

 Rajeeb Samdani | Co-Founder

 Rajeeb Samdani is the Co-Founder and a Trustee of the Samdani Art Foundation, Chairman of Gulf International Finance Limited, UAE, and Managing Director of Golden Harvest Group, one of the leading diversified conglomerates in Bangladesh.
-Golden Harvest is involved in several sectors including: Food Processing, Dairy, Commodities, Logistics, Information Technology, Real Estate, Aviation and Insurance.
-In addition to his philanthropy with Art, Rajeeb is the Secretary General of Bangladesh Human Rights Foundation, one of the largest Human Rights organisations in the country, and founder of the Taher Ahmed Chowdhury Charitable Hospital in the city of Sylhet, and the Alvina Samdani Trust.
+Golden Harvest is involved in several sectors including: food processing, dairy, commodities, logistics, information technology, real estate, aviation and insurance.
+In addition to his philanthropy with art, Rajeeb is the Secretary General of the Bangladesh Human Rights Foundation, one of the largest Human Rights organisation in the country, and founder of the Taher Ahmed Chowdhury Charitable Hospital in the city of Sylhet, and the Alvina Samdani Trust.